arc42/quality.arc42.org-site/_articles/01-challenge-with-quality.md

 ### What is "Quality"?

 We use "quality" colloquially to express something good or positive about products or services.
-For example, we label a piece of clothing, a special meal or even a technical "gadget" as "high quality.
+For example, we label a piece of clothing, a special meal or even a technical "gadget" as "high quality".
 Unfortunately, we usually remain unspecific as to what exactly we mean by the term "quality" in these cases.

 Some time ago, I was allowed to listen to the (rather expensive) over-ear headphones of a British noble manufacturer at a valued colleague's house.